sassoftware/accessibility-advisor-docs/README.md

 (when the URL begins with chrome-extension://).
 This is due to limitations that Chrome imposes on extensions, where the Dragon Web Extension cannot operate directly on other extensions such as SAS Accessibility Advisor.
 To fully interact with the report:
-1. Save the report by clicking the '''Save Report''' button at the beginning of the report.
+1. Save the report by clicking the **Save Report** button at the beginning of the report.
 1. Open the report as a local file in Chrome.
 1. Make sure that you have granted SAS Accessibility Advisor access to local files.